NitheshgShetty17/OOPJ_ASSIGNMENT/README.md

-To correctly format the code blocks in markdown, you need to enclose the code sections in triple backticks () or use inline code formatting with single backticks for shorter code snippets.

-Here’s your README.md file updated with proper code block formatting:

 # Calendar App by Team Futurists

 An interactive Java application to manage events and holidays on a calendar, integrated with a MySQL database.